Ramnaresh Sarwan: Youth career

 Sarwan first became fond of cricket at primary school.
 He later became a member of the Georgetown Cricket Club, where he was mentored by the likes of Carl Hooper, Keith Semple and Roger Harper.
 Sarwan was a part of the Windies' squad for the 1998 Under-19 Cricket World Cup.
-The Caribbean side eventually lost to Bangladesh in the plate final.
+The Caribbean team eventually lost to Bangladesh in the plate final.
 With a sum of 16 dismissals, he was the highest wicket taker at the tournament, in a tie with Mluleki Nkala of Zimbabwe.

 International career

 Rise in ranks

 Sarwan made his Test debut against Pakistan at Barbados in May 2000 – a match in which he was unbeaten in both innings including a first innings score of 84 not out.
 He missed scoring his maiden Test century against South Africa in March 2001 when he was run out for 91.
 His score of 78 in the second Test against India at Chennai in October 2002 was his fifth innings of 75+ that was not converted into a century.
 His maiden Test century came in his next Test series against Bangladesh at Dhaka.
 His next Test century came against Australia at St. John's in May 2003.
 As a part-time right arm leg-break bowler, Sarwan picked up his best test bowling figures, in June 2004, with 4 for 37 against Bangladesh.

 In September of that year, the Windies went on to win the final of the 2004 ICC Champions Trophy against England with Sarwan being named as the player of the tournament.

 With an investigation being led in 2004 by the International Cricket Council into most of the world's international-class bowlers, Sarwan was found to be the only bowler tested who did not transgress the Laws of Cricket regarding the straightening of the arm during delivery.

 On 23 May 2006, Sarwan scored 115 not out in his hundredth one day international.
 This was the third game of a five match odi series played against India at the Warner Park Sporting Complex in Basseterre, St. Kitts.

 On 23 June 2006, on his 26th birthday, while playing against India Sarwan hit six fours in an over off Munaf Patel at St. Kitts' Warner Park Sporting Complex.
 In so doing he equalled the record of Sandeep Patil with six fours hit off Bob Willis from seven deliveries, Sanath Jayasuriya with six fours hit off James Anderson in six balls and Chris Gayle with six fours hit off Matthew Hoggard from six deliveries.

-Sarwan was dropped from the side for the second Test against Pakistan in November 2006.
+Sarwan was dropped from the team for the second Test against Pakistan in November 2006.
 It was the first time in his six-year career that he had missed a game due to poor form.
 According to captain Brian Lara "It wasn't designed as a drop.
 We just wanted to make him aware of the situation and come back stronger.
 We need him and we need him to take control."